yakivy/dupin/README.md

     params: List[String]
 )
 ```
-`BasicValidator[A]` is simply a type alias for `Validator[Id, String, A]`, so you can define own validator type and partially applied builder:
+`BasicValidator[A]` is simply a type alias for `Validator[Id, String, A]`, so you can define own validator type with partially applied builder:

 ```scala
 import dupin._